antrea-io/antrea/ADOPTERS.md

 You can contact us with mkt@transwarp.io

 **[TeraSky](https://terasky.com)**
-TeraSky is an Global Advanced Technology Solutions Provider.
-We utilize Antrea in many of our internal Kubernetes clusters as well as by many of our customers in order to apply very strong and flexible security models in Kubernetes using Antrea Cluster Network Policies, Antrea Network Policies and Egress functionality.
+TeraSky is a Global Advanced Technology Solutions Provider.
+Antrea is used in our internal Kubernetes clusters as well as by many of our customers.
+Antrea helps us to apply a very strong and flexible security models in Kubernetes.
+We are very heavily utilizing Antrea Cluster Network Policies, Antrea Network Policies, and the Egress functionality.
 We are @TeraSkycom1 on Twitter.

 ## Adding yourself as an Adopter